cisco/libacvp/README.md

 ```

 #### Building libacvp without the application code.
-Use the following ./configure comand line option and only the library will be built and installed.
+Use the following ./configure command line option and only the library will be built and installed.

 --disable-app